PHP-FPM Code and FileSystem Layout for EasyApache 4

 Restore PHP to your system

-The system cannot remove configurations or other related files when you manually remove RPMs.
-If you manually remove RPMs, you could remove dependencies that your hosted websites require.
+The system cannot remove configurations or other related files when you manually remove packages.
+If you manually remove packages, you could remove dependencies that your hosted websites require.

 To restore PHP versions to your system, run the following commands: